fenixkz/rl_journey/Lesson-1/theory.md

 **Why it's useful:** This prevents getting stuck in local optima and can discover unexpected solutions.
 For example, in a maze, traditional RL might find one path to the exit and stick with it.
 Novelty search would encourage finding multiple different paths, potentially discovering better routes.

 **Important Note:** Modern novelty search often combines novelty with objective-based fitness rather than completely ignoring rewards.

-## Additional Algorithms Worth Mentioning:

-### Covariance Matrix Adaptation Evolution Strategy (CMA-ES)

-A more sophisticated version of ES that adapts the covariance matrix of the search distribution, making it highly effective for continuous optimization problems.

-### Neuroevolution of Augmenting Topologies (NEAT)

-Unlike the algorithms above that only evolve weights, NEAT evolves both the weights and the network architecture itself, starting with simple networks and gradually complexifying them.

-### MAP-Elites (Multi-dimensional Archive of Phenotypic Elites)

-Combines novelty search with quality - it maintains an archive of high-performing solutions across different behavioral niches, giving you both diversity and quality.

 # Conclusion